-The Company paid an annual minimum royalty of \$15,000 to UCSF during each of the years ended December 31, 2023 and 2022.
-All license related fees were recorded as research and development expense.
+In addition to the \$1.0 million one-time cash payment made in connection with the completion of the Business Combination, the Company paid \$15,000 each year in annual fees to UCSF for the years ended December 31, 2021 and 2020.
+All license related fees, including the one-time cash payment, were recorded as research and development expense.

-11. Research Collaboration and License Agreement
+12. Research Collaboration and License Agreement